 Rishi Gupta.
 Mr. Gupta has served as a Non-Executive Director on our board of directors since July 2016.
 Mr. Gupta was designated for appointment to our board of directors by OrbiMed Private Investments VI, LP, or OrbiMed, pursuant to our relationship agreement with OrbiMed.
 Since 2002, Mr. Gupta has held various positions at OrbiMed Advisors LLC, a global healthcare investment firm, where he is currently a Partner.
 Prior to that, he was a healthcare investment banker at Raymond James & Associates, served as manager of corporate development at Veritas Medicine and was a summer associate at Wachtell, Lipton.
-Mr. Gupta currently is a member of the board of directors of Avitide, Inc., Turnstone Biologics, Inc., Modis Therapeutics, Inc. and Attenua, Inc. Mr. Gupta received an A.B. in biochemical sciences from Harvard College and a J.D. from Yale Law School.
+Mr. Gupta currently is a member of the board of directors of Avitide, Inc., Turnstone Biologics, Inc., Attenua, Inc, EnLiven Therapeutics, Inc, and Pionyr Immunotherapeutics, Inc. Mr. Gupta received an A.B. in biochemical sciences from Harvard College and a J.D. from Yale Law School.

 Mahendra Shah, Ph.D.
 Dr. Shah has served as a Non-Executive Director on our board of directors since July 2016.
 Dr. Shah was designated for appointment to our board of directors by funds affiliated with Vivo Capital pursuant to our relationship agreement with such funds.
 Dr. Shah is a successful pharmaceutical entrepreneur and executive and, since March 2010, has served as a Managing Director of Vivo Capital, a healthcare investment firm.
-He is also the founder and Executive Chair of Semnur Pharmaceuticals, Inc., a specialty pharmaceutical company.
-Dr. Shah serves as a member of the board of directors of Fortis Inc., Homology Medicines, Inc., Soleno Therapeutics, Inc., and several private companies in the biopharmaceutical and biotechnology industries.
+Dr. Shah serves as a member of the board of directors of Scilex Pharmaceuticals, Inc., Fortis Inc., Citrine Medicines, Inc., and several private companies in the biopharmaceutical and biotechnology industries.
 Dr. Shah received his Ph.D. in industrial pharmacy from St. John's University and a Master's Degree in Pharmacy from L.M.
 College of Pharmacy in Gujarat, India.